 For a small town, Loraine has a lot of people who use public transit to get to work, and those that do mostly ride a streetcar.
 This suggests that a real need for low-cost transportation in Loraine exists, and local transit is helping to meet that need.

-The per capita income in Loraine in 2022 was $25,832, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $103,328 for a family of four.
+The per capita income in Loraine in 2022 was $20,311, which is low income relative to Texas and the nation.
+This equates to an annual income of $81,244 for a family of four.
 However, Loraine contains both very wealthy and poor people as well.
+Loraine also has one of the higher rates of people living in poverty in the nation, with 32.34% of its population below the federal poverty line.

 Loraine is an extremely ethnically-diverse town.
 The people who call Loraine home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Loraine, accounting for 54.42% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Loraine residents report their race to be White, followed by Black or African-American.
-Loraine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.45% of the town’s residents.
-Important ancestries of people in Loraine include German, Irish, English, Scottish, and British.
+Important ancestries of people in Loraine include German, Irish, English, British, and Welsh.

 The most common language spoken in Loraine is English.
 Other important languages spoken here include Spanish and African languages.